martinbarge/sample-site-sml5202/js-basics.md

   alert("Hello!
 I am an alert box!");
 }
 </script>
 ```

 #### Explanation

 <p>
-In the code above, you can see the JavaScript inside the <script> tags.
+In the code above, you can see the JavaScript inside the &lt;script&gt; tags.
 This uses the JavaScript ‘Function’ object and a dialog box object.
 The function is executed by the ‘onclick=’ event handler, assigned to an HTML button.
 </p>